-Although taking out a payday loan may seem like a quick solution to a temporary cash shortfall, in most cases it actually sends borrowers deeper into debt.
-In fact, the Consumer Financial Protection Bureau (CFPB) issued a report showing that over a 14-day period, 80% of borrowers end up having to roll over their payday loan, or apply for another loan to cover the original payday loan.
+Although taking out a payday loan may seem like a quick solution to a temporary cash shortfall, it sends borrowers deeper into debt in most cases.
+In fact, the Consumer Financial Protection Bureau (CFPB) reported that over a 14-day period, 80% of borrowers have to roll over their payday loan or apply for another loan to cover the original payday loan.
 That means only 20% of borrowers actually have the money to pay back their loan as scheduled on their next payday.

 So, what happens if you find yourself among the 80% of borrowers who can’t afford to pay back their payday loans?
 Will you face jail time?

 What Does the Law Say About Being Jailed for Not Repaying Debts?